 What You Can Do If the Other Driver Is Uninsured

 When you get into an accident with a negligent driver that has the minimum or no car insurance, it is unlikely that you will secure enough coverage for your claim.
 Your insurer may be the one to pay on the claim in place of the uninsured driver if you have uninsured motorist coverage.
 To ease the settlement process with your insurance company, your attorney can handle issues such as investigating fault, determining your costs and needs, calculating your expenses, and evaluating the available insurance coverage.

 Another option aside from filing an uninsured motorist claim after an accident is to file a personal injury lawsuit against the responsible party.
 One example of a situation in which a third-party claim may arise is the event of a collision with a truck driver without insurance.
 Here, liability for your injuries and other losses may lie with the trucking company, truck manufacturer, shipping company, and others.
 Generally, you can file a claim against a driver’s employer if the driver hits you while on the job.

 Regardless of your choice, a Chicago uninsured car accident lawyer can intervene on your behalf.
-Your attorney can present your case and seek to obtain fair compensation.
+Your attorney can present your case, review the police report, and seek fair compensation.
 Call Ben Crump Law, PLLC, at 800-959-1444 today, to learn more about your rights and discover legal options available to you.

 Do Not Delay in Filing a Personal Injury Claim